aledipa/Free-GPT4-WEB-API/README.md

 ## Notes

-- The demo server may be overloaded and not always work as expected.
+- The demo server may be overloaded and not always work as expected. (at the moment should be fine)
 - Any kind of contribution to the repository is welcome.

 ## Todo